 What all Atkinson Scholars have in common is a clear focus on education and a desire to contribute to the world in a positive way.

 While students generally need to score high in all three categories to be invited for an interview, high scores in two categories can sometimes earn an applicant an interview spot.

 Each year at the Foundation we pause and revisit the question: Are we selecting an appropriate mix of recipients who represent the values of the Foundation and the community we live in?

 3.)
 Is my application information confidential?

 Yes, Foundation staff are the only ones who see detailed financial information.
 Materials are later shredded.

 4.)
 Why doesn’t the Sudbury Foundation offer “Merit Only” scholarships?

 The Foundation is governed by IRS regulations that stipulate that financial need be a component of the scholarship review and decision process.

 We’re sympathetic to the families who have lived modestly and saved for college.
 They can’t afford skyrocketing colleges costs but aren’t eligible for financial aid based on current formulas.
 Their hard-working students deserve some recognition and assistance.
-We’ve adjusted our process, mainly by raising the EFC ceiling, so that most years a few students from what we consider “moderate” income families are accepted into our program.
+We’ve adjusted our process, mainly by raising the EFC ceiling, so that some students from what we consider “moderate” income families make the cut off and are invited for interviews.

 5.)
 Will I meet the Financial Eligibility requirements?